-Fasten the waist belt around your waist and secure the buckle with the rubber band.
+Fasten the hip belt around your waist and secure the buckle with the rubber band.
 The buckle should give an audible click when fastened.
-Slide the safety lock on the buckle to prevent accidental opening, pull out the loose strap under the rubber band (see Safety) and tighten the waist belt.
+Slide the safety lock on the buckle to prevent accidental opening, pull out the loose strap under the rubber band (see Safety) and tighten the hip belt around your waist or hips.